edakturk14/fuel-dapp-template/blog.md

 ### Blockchain Scalability

-Blockchain scalability has been a huge discussion with different research teams and lots of resources going into it.
+Blockchain scalability is still a major issue.
+Blockchain networks are still slow and expensive compared to traditional payment and financial systems, and the number of transactions that can be processed in a given period of time is still limited.
+However, there have been a number of innovations over the last few years that have improved scalability and are being worked on by different teams.

 In the context of Ethereum, there are Layer2s, Side chains, Rollups and some other solutions that are being developed or some that are proved to be a dead-end.
 This is where Modular Blockchains come in.
 It's an architecture design coined by Celestia and aims to solve scalability issues with a new approach.

+You may have heard of the Scalability Trilemma (aka Blockchain Trilemma), a term coined by Vitalik.
+The scalability trillema describes the trade-off between three key properties of a blockchain network - decentralization, scalability, and security.
+- Decentralization: distribution of power among network participants
+- Scalability: ability to handle large amounts of transactions
+- Security: trustworthiness of the network
-You may have heard of the scalability trilemma (aka blockchain trilemma).
-The Scalability Trilemma mentions that the three properties that make a public blockchain desirable are scalability, decentralization and security.
-It is only possible to get 2 out of the three properties with the current technologies.
+The Scalability Trilemma states that its only possible to get 2 out of the three properties with the current technologies.
 Therefore, one feature can only be improved by sacrificing another.
 For example, a blockchain can prioritize Execution and make the transactions fast by having fewer nodes so they'll reach Consensus more quickly.
 This would increase the throughput in the cost of decentralization.
 (The Solana Blockchain can be given as an example).

-Modular blockchains promise to provide exponential scalability to smart contract platforms.
-However, alongside scalability, one of the most critical barriers to adoption, a second advantage is flexibility.
+There are and have been many approaches to solve the blockchain trillema for a traditional (monolotic) blockchain, which means that all the core functions of the blockchain are handled on the same layer.
+That's where the modular blockchain archietcture comes in.
+The modular blockchain architure presents a new perspective to solve for blockchain scalabilty which splits the core functions of a blockchain to be their own layer insread of having all three properties on a unifed layer.

+Let's first start with an overview of blockchain architectures and then move onto modular blockchains.

 ### Blockchain Architecture